jtauber/greek-inflexion/README.md

 For each generated form, it can show the stem, ending, and morphophonological (sandhi) rule applied.

+The library can also parse forms whose information is in the given lexicon or conjecture possible stem information if not.

 For more of my work on linguistics and Ancient Greek, see
 <http://jktauber.com/>.

 ## Documentation

 To run the full data tests from Pratt, Dik, and Keller and Russell, just run `./data_test.py`.

-See `examples.rst` for individual usage examples.
+See `examples.rst` for individual usage examples of the library.

 ## TODO